Advanced Micro Devices Inc. (AMD) is on the roll with an average volume of 61.91M in the recent 3 months

-Let’s start up with the current stock price of Advanced Micro Devices Inc. (AMD), which is $112.50 to be very precise.
-The Stock rose vividly during the last session to $112.22 after opening rate of $110.50 while the lowest price it went was recorded $109.6301 before closing at $111.99.Recently in News on October 13, 2021, AMD to Report Fiscal Third Quarter 2021 Financial Results.
+For the readers interested in the stock health of Advanced Micro Devices Inc. (AMD).
+It is currently valued at $112.12.
+When the transactions were called off in the previous session, Stock hit the highs of $112.835, after setting-off with the price of $112.505.
+Company’s stock value dipped to $111.11 during the trading on the day.
+When the trading was stopped its value was $111.99.Recently in News on October 13, 2021, AMD to Report Fiscal Third Quarter 2021 Financial Results.
 AMD (NASDAQ: AMD) announced today that it will report third quarter 2021 financial results on Tuesday, October 26, 2021 after the close of market.
 Management will conduct a conference call to discuss these results at 5:00 p.m.
 EDT / 2:00 p.m.
 PDT.
 Interested parties are invited to listen to the webcast of the conference call via AMD’s Investor Relations website ir.amd.com.
 You can read further details here

 Advanced Micro Devices Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $122.49 on 08/04/21, with the lowest value was $72.50 for the same time period, recorded on 05/13/21.